Cruise Sardegna

 The ship has 413 cabins, including 68 suites, one à la carte restaurant, one self-service restaurant, a conference room, a fast food, a dog kennel, a boutique, a swimming pool, a disco, a casino, a shopping center and an internet café.

-Cruise Olympia previously operated by Minoan Lines on the route linking Ancona, Italy to Patras, Greece via Igoumenitsa; she makes the passage in 22 hours.

-In February 2021 Grimaldi Group announced that Cruise Olympia and Cruise Europa will be transferred at Grimaldi Group.
-The first renamed Cruise Sardegna and the second one will remain with her name.
-Cruise Olympia left Greece on 4 February and arrived in Malta, Palumbo shipyards the next day.
-There will put her new signals and her new name.
+Cruise Olympia previously operated by Minoan Lines on the route linking Ancona, Italy to Patras, Greece via Igoumenitsa; she made the passage in 22 hours.
+In February 2021 Grimaldi Group announced that Cruise Olympia and Cruise Europa would be transferred to the Grimaldi Group.
+Cruise Olympia left Greece on 4 February and arrived at Malta's Palumbo shipyards the next day and was renamed.